alexa-samples/skill-sample-nodejs-fact-in-skill-purchases/README.md

 	```

 	Now that you have customized your in-skill products, you can deploy your skill using the ASK CLI, and start testing it.

+	> _Note: be sure to review the output to confirm there were no errors._

 ### Deployment